-- 7.4.1 The supervision and monitoring progress of PGRs undertaking research by DL will be in accordance with Sections 2 and 3 of this Code of Practice.
-The primary difference being that supervision meetings will be via video conferencing software, telephone or e-mail rather than by an 'in-person' face-to-face meeting. - 7.4.2 The Head of PAU must ensure that supervisors are fully aware of the commitment required of them for supervision on a DL basis.
-The time and commitment for supervisors will be not less, and may even be more, for DL supervision.

-- 7.4.3 As required in Section 2.2 of this Code of Practice, the PAU must appoint a mentor to support the PGR.
+- 7.4.1 The supervision and progress monitoring of PGRs undertaking research by DL will be in accordance with Sections 2 and 3 of this Code of Practice.
+The primary difference is that supervision meetings will be via video conferencing software, telephone or e-mail rather than 'inperson' meetings. - 7.4.2 The Head of PAU must ensure that supervisors are fully aware of the commitment required of them for supervision on a DL basis.
+The time and commitment for supervisors will be not less, and may even be more, for DL supervision. - 7.4.3 As required in Section 2.2 of this Code of Practice, the PAU must appoint a mentor to support the PGR.
 In some PAUs it may be appropriate for the Wellbeing Officer (who may be a member of Professional Services Staff) to undertake this role. - 7.4.4 Review of progress shall be in accordance with Section 3 of this Code of Practice.